Treaty of Tripoli: Article 11

-By their actions, the Founding Fathers made clear that their primary concern was religious freedom, not the advancement of a state religion.
-Individuals, not the government, would define religious faith and practice in the United States.
-Thus the Founders ensured that in no official sense would America be a Christian Republic.
-Ten years after the Constitutional Convention ended its work, the country assured the world that the United States was a secular state, and that its negotiations would adhere to the rule of law, not the dictates of the Christian faith.
-The assurances were contained in the Treaty of Tripoli of 1797 and were intended to allay the fears of the Muslim state by insisting that religion would not govern how the treaty was interpreted and enforced.
-John Adams and the Senate made clear that the pact was between two sovereign states, not between two religious powers.

-The treaty was printed in the Philadelphia Gazette and two New York papers, with only scant public dissent, most notably from William Cobbett.
+The treaty was printed in the Philadelphia Gazette and two New York papers, with only scant public dissent (most notably from William Cobbett).

 Later dissent

 A prominent member of Adams' cabinet, Secretary of War James McHenry, claimed that he protested the language of Article 11 before its ratification.
-He wrote to Secretary of the Treasury Oliver Wolcott, Jr., September 26, 1800: "The Senate, my good friend, and I said so at the time, ought never to have ratified the treaty alluded to, with the declaration that 'the government of the United States, is not, in any sense, founded on the Christian religion.'
+He wrote to Secretary of the Treasury Oliver Wolcott Jr., September 26, 1800: "The Senate, my good friend, and I said so at the time, ought never to have ratified the treaty alluded to, with the declaration that 'the government of the United States, is not, in any sense, founded on the Christian religion.'
 What else is it founded on?
 This act always appeared to me like trampling upon the cross.
 I do not recollect that Barlow was even reprimanded for this outrage upon the government and religion."